ashok5141/Application-Security-Cheatsheet/Questions.md

 - How to start Thick client penetration testing, What are the vulnerabilities you look for
 - How to start Mobile Penetration testing, What are the vulnerabilities you look for
 - If you see the Banner or server information, what will the attacker do
-- What are the 5 vulnerabilities found in the recent project and Mitigations you provided
+- What are the 5 vulnerabilities found in the recent project, and the Mitigations you provided
 - SQL Injections
-- How you test the AI applications
+- How do you test the AI applications

+> Trintech (Application Security Engineer)
+-

+> Credit One Bank
+- CIA Triad
+- How to find the integrity of the file
+- Difference between Symmetric and Asymmetric
+- OSI Model, how it's relevant to a security engineer
+- Credential Stuffing (Password brute-forcing)
+- Pass-the-Hash Attack: How to Mitigate This Attack
+- Man-in-the-middle Attack
+- WAF, AWS WAF, What are WAFs used AWS WAF and Fortinet Firewall
+- Mitre ATT&CK TTP's
+- Why are you interested in the role of Security Engineer II